List of accolades received by Up

-Up garnered various awards and nominations, most of them in the Best Animated Picture and Best Music categories, the latter composed by Michael Giacchino.
+Up garnered various awards and nominations, primarily in the Best Animated Picture and Best Music categories, the latter composed by Michael Giacchino.
 Up was nominated for five Academy Awards at the 2010 ceremony, winning two: Best Animated Feature and Best Original Score.
-It was the second fully-animated film to be nominated for the Academy Award for Best Picture; the first being Beauty and the Beast (1991).
+It was the second fully animated film to be nominated for the Academy Award for Best Picture, following Beauty and the Beast (1991).
 Up became the third consecutive Pixar film to win the Academy Award for Animated Feature, after Ratatouille (2007) and WALL-E (2008).
 The film also won the Golden Globe for Best Animated Feature Film and Best Original Score at the 67th Golden Globe Awards.
 Up received nine nominations for the Annie Awards in eight categories, winning Best Animated Feature and Best Directing in a Feature Production.
 It also was selected as the Summer Movie Comedy at the 2009 Teen Choice Awards, and received three Grammy Award nominations at 52nd Grammy Awards, winning two.
-Rivera received the Producer of the Year Award at the Producers Guild of America Awards, while Docter, Peterson and Giacchino were honored with British Academy of Film and Television Arts (BAFTA) awards for their work on the film.
+Rivera received the Producer of the Year Award from the Producers Guild of America, while Docter, Peterson and Giacchino were honored with British Academy of Film and Television Arts (BAFTA) awards for their work on the film.